2023 naturally gaited barefoot Tennessee walking horse flat walk at 19 years old

 Differences in Dressage

 In 1988, I embarked on a journey to learn dressage.
 Back then the competition dressage pyramid of training was the only form taught within my dressage community.
-Mind you, the world wide web and social media did not exist then with moments access to differing applications.
+Mind you, the world wide web and social media did not exist then.
+There were no moments access to differing dressage applications in those days.
 So, in my corner of the world, I believed there was only one way to do dressage.
-This meant regular lessons to prepare for competition and confirm whether my horse and I were ready to move up a level.
+This meant regular lessons to prepare for competition and confirm whether my horse and I were ready to graduate to the next level of complexity.

-However, a pivotal moment in 1995 introduced me to an altogether different dressage paradigm when French dressage master Dominic Barbier made a stop at my corner of the world.
 The lightness, harmony, and joy he personified with each horse was more like an artistic dance.
 This creative right-brain approach challenged my left-brain methods and awakened my heart and soul to participate in a two-way dialogue with my horse.

-Yet, after the clinic ended, I returned to the competition dressage community to further my education.
-My Trakehner/Thoroughbred gelding, Seili and I pressed on to compete through Second level.
+Yet, after each clinic ended, I returned to the competition dressage community to further education with my Trakehner/Thoroughbred gelding, Seili.
+We pressed on to compete through Second level.

-Seili first recognized show
+seili first recognized show

-Seili and I at our first recognized show.
+Seili and I at a recognized dressage show.

-A move northward to rural western games territory forced me to rely on my hard-wired habits from the dressage training pyramid.
+In 2002, a move northward to rural western games territory forced me to rely on my hard-wired habits from the dressage training pyramid.
 Seili grew into retirement and my grandma body took shape.
-Smooth called me by name, and I acquired a three-year-old naturally gaited Tennessee walking horse, Makana.

-With the exception of a few traveling gaited horse and dressage clinicians who came to my region, I continued to apply the dressage pyramid of training as Makana and I moved through Intro, Training, and First levels.
-From 2010 to 2015 we traveled to a variety of dressage schooling shows willing to embrace the only non-trotting entry.
-In all we rode over 60 tests.
+Smooth called me by name, and I acquired a three-year-old naturally gaited Tennessee walking horse in 2007.
+With the exception of a few clinicians who traveled to my region, I continued to apply the dressage training pyramid with my naturally gaited horse Makana with one modification.
+I replaced trot with flat walk.
+We even traveled to a variety of dressage schooling shows willing to embrace the only non-trotting entry.
+From 2010 to 2015 we rode over 60 tests as we moved through Intro, Training and First levels.

 showing dressage with a gaited horse